-Each July for the past five years, Rockefeller Plaza becomes a mecca for the kitchen obsessed during the five days that House Beautiful hosts their Kitchen of the Year show house.
-Predictably, it’s a steamy 90-degree opening day but this year’s featured designer, Mick De Giulio, is wearing a sport jacket as he gives about 100 members of the press a detailed walk-through.
-De Giulio sets out the basic idea underlying this mostly white space: the kitchen is no longer simply a place to prepare meals — it has become the multi-purpose living hub of our homes.
+Rockefeller Plaza becomes a mecca for the kitchen obsessed when House Beautiful hosts their Kitchen of the Year show house.
+The featured designer, Mick De Giulio, is wearing a sport jacket as he gives about 100 members of the press a detailed walk-through the main kitchen and a jewel like butler’s pantry.
+De Giulio sets out the basic idea underlying this mostly white space: the kitchen is no longer simply a place to prepare meals, it has become the multi-purpose living hub of our homes.
 And he coined a name for this: “kitchen centric,” which happens to be the title of a lavishly illustrated book including 18 of his amazingly refined kitchens (Balcony Press, $65) published in 2010.
-For anyone seriously interested in kitchen design, or thinking about redoing a kitchen, I consider it a must-read.
+For anyone seriously interested in kitchen design, or thinking about redoing a kitchen, De Giulio’s book is a must-read.

-This 1000-square-foot kitchen, he explains, is patterned after his own in suburban Chicago.
+The 1000-square-foot show house kitchen, the designer explains, is patterned after his own in suburban Chicago.
 So it includes white linen upholstered seating (from Kravet, one of the magazine’s sponsors) and a bleached lychee-wood coffee table in front of a stone fireplace inset with a niche framing a Toshiba flat-screen.

-Nearby, next to French doors that open onto a terrace, is a dining table for family meals and guests gently lit by the stunning Ralph Lauren Roark aged-iron chandelier from Circa Lighting.
-Speaking softly and without notes, De Giulio explores each aspect of the kitchen from the idea or feeling that inspired it down to the most technical detail of materials and fabrication.
+Nearby, next to French doors that open onto a terrace, is a dining table for family meals and guests gently lit by a memorable Ralph Lauren Roark aged-iron chandelier from Circa Lighting.
+Speaking softly and without notes, De Giulio explores each aspect of the kitchen from the idea or feeling that inspired it, down to the most technical detail of materials and fabrication.
 That expertise is not surprising given his 28-year career and award-winning work with Wolf/SubZero, Kallista, and SieMatic.

 Across the skylit room, the working area centers on a massive island that houses one of the sinks De Giulio designs for Kallista, Kohler’s most luxe brand.